 BREADED CHICKEN WINGS

 Lord Byron’s Kitchen is no stranger to a great chicken wing recipe.
 In fact, I have already published about a dozen wing recipes!
 Of course, I do have my favourites.
-Honey Garlic Wings are my all-time favourite wing flavour.
-But, I would never be able to resist these Cajun Butter Chicken Wings.
+Honey Garlic Wings are my all-time favourite wing flavour, but I would never be able to resist these Cajun Butter Chicken Wings.

-I set out to make Breaded Chicken Wings, because I started to feel a little nostalgic for the boxed, frozen chicken from my childhood.
+I set out to make Breaded Chicken Wings because I started to feel a little nostalgic for the boxed, frozen chicken from my childhood.
 I can’t remember my mom ever making fried chicken or any type of battered or breaded wings.
 Fried chicken came from either KFC or in a box from the grocery freezer.

 The brand name was Flamingo.
 She would buy it quite often.
 According to the link, it’s still available, however, the packaging has changed.
 And, I can’t seem to find a package with mixed cuts, such as legs, wings, ribs, thighs, etc. Nothing good ever lasts long!

 I can’t remember the taste.
 So, obviously, I didn’t even try to re-create it in this recipe.
 But, my Breaded Chicken Wings certainly did help to satisfy my craving.
-And now, it’s completely replaced the need to by frozen boxed wings at the grocery store!
+And now, it’s completely replaced the need to buy frozen boxed wings at the grocery store!

 - Chicken – This recipe is for 4 pounds of chicken wings.
 If you have whole wings, cut them so that the drumette and wingette are separate.
 I discarded the wing tip.

-- Oil – This chicken is deep fried.
+- Oil – This chicken is deep-fried.
 Use an oil that has little or no flavour.
 When deep frying, I like to use vegetable or canola oil.

 - Milk – There are three cups of milk in this recipe.
 Milk is a great liquid for marinating or soaking chicken.
 It breaks down the enzymes in the meat to make a more tender and flavourful chicken.